-As the County has actively made as many changes to the assessment roll as possible each year prior to issuing final tax bills, the approved 2022 Tax Supported Budget for in-year assessment changes is reflective of our historical experience related to these tax adjustments.
-If these changes are not reflected on the final tax billing, they would have to be reflected as in-year tax reductions to the applicable properties.
-It is, therefore, recommended to include all assessment changes up to May 6, 2022 as has been the practice in past years.
+As the County has actively made as many changes to the assessment roll as possible each year prior to issuing final tax bills, the approved 2023 Tax Supported Budget for in-year assessment changes is reflective of our historical experience related to these tax adjustments.
+If these changes are not reflected on the final tax billing, they would have to be reflected as in-year tax reductions to the applicable properties, negatively impacting the in-year budget.
+It is, therefore, recommended to include all assessment changes up to May 5, 2023 as has been the practice in past years.